lauragabrielson/Libraries_Project/README.md

 1. Go back to pgAdmin to see the data in the database.
 1. In your Terminal/Gitbash, type ```python app.py``` and hit enter to run the Flask app.
 1. [Click this link](http://127.0.0.1:5000/) or open a web browser--preferrably Google Chrome--and type ```http://127.0.0.1:5000/``` into the url bar.
 Hit enter.

+## Guide to Navigating the Dashboard:

+The map is the primary navigational tool for our dashboard.
+When the page initially loads, you will see an overview of all the US library systems listed in our dataset.
+By clicking on an individual state, you can narrow the field to look at staffing breakdowns, collection types, and a fiscal summary for each state's library systems.
+If you would like to explore the library trivia, use the 'Summary' button in the lower left to close the library summary, and click the 'Trivia' button.
+When you would like to return to the summary, click the 'Trivia' button again to close the window before clicking the 'Summary' button to re-open the summary.